Penetration Testing Exploitation CTF 3

 - Use

-to connect and provide the passphrase (letmein
+netcatto connect and provide the passphrase (letmein): - Enter

-to receive Flag 2.
+letmeinto receive Flag 2.

 Flag 2